 On the first Sunday of every month, state sites and museums are free for everyone.
 This includes archeological sites like the Colosseum, Forum, Palatine Hill, Baths of Caracalla and Ostia Antica; and museums like the Galleria Borghese and Palazzo Barberini.
 On Sunday, February 5, 2017, you can visit these sites for free.

 On the last Sunday of every month, it is free to visit the Vatican Museums.

 The hours are reduced (entry only from 9:00 - 12:30.
 The museums close at 2pm.)
 And unlike for other days, you cannot book tickets in advance.

-Because of the Jubilee, 2016 is a very busy time for Pope Francis, and February is full of events.
+Depending on when Easter falls, February can be full of Vatican-related events.
 There are various additional Papal Audiences and Masses held at the Vatican, so check their schedule to see if you will be here for one of them, in case you'd like to try for tickets.